matm/jQuery-File-Upload-Wiki/Cross-domain-uploads.md

 document.domain = 'example.com';
 ```

-Note that this requires the server response to be a HTML document (and not JSON as is the default for the UI version of the plugin).
+Note that this requires the server response to be a HTML document and not JSON as is the default for the UI version of the plugin.

 ## Additional cross-domain resources